lupyuen/pinephone-nuttx-usb/README.md

 _Does this happen when we disable USB CDC ACM?_

-Yes this crash happens even when we disable USB CDC ACM.
+Yes `ls` crashes even when we disable USB CDC ACM.

 _Does this happen when we disable USB Host?_

+When we disable Allwinner A64 USB EHCI and USB Host, `ls` doesn't crash.

-TODO: Disable USB Host
+So something in USB Host Driver is crashing `ls`.

 # Set USB Magnitude / Rate / Threshold